Robbie Fowler: Personal life

 Fowler married wife Kerrie on 10 June 2001 in the town of Duns, Scottish Borders in Scotland.
 Together they have three daughters and one son.
-Their son, Jacob, signed a scholarship with Oxford United in August 2022.
+Their son, Jacob, signed a scholarship with Oxford United in August 2022, and as of August 2026 plays for Europa FC in Gibraltar.
 Fowler is a cousin of boxer and 2014 Commonwealth Games gold medallist Anthony Fowler.
 Two of Fowler's cousins died of drug abuse.

 Fowler was referred to by The Observer in September 2005 as Britain's richest sportsman, with a £28 million fortune and nearly 100 properties.
 In 2020, he was an ambassador to a property scheme in Liverpool which led to tens of investors losing several hundreds of pounds.
 In association with long-term friend Steve McManaman, Fowler has invested in several racehorses through their company The Macca and Growler Partnership, most notably 2003 Queen Elizabeth the Queen Mother Celebration Chase runner-up Seebald.
 On 2 September 2005, Fowler released a book called Fowler: My Autobiography, about his time as a footballer and the issues surrounding him.
 He released a second book in November 2019 called Robbie Fowler: My Life In Football : Goals, Glory & The Lessons I've Learnt.